 The Main Differences Between Organic vs. Biodynamic Wines

-The farming practices for biodynamic wines, on the other hand, follow much stricter and more complex guidelines than those required for official organic certification.
+The farming practices for biodynamic wines, however, follow much stricter and more complex guidelines than those required for official organic certification.
 Biodynamic wineries tend to take a more holistic approach to winemaking, deeply considering how cultivation practices both affect and are affected by the environment as well as various astronomical factors.

 Organic growing and winemaking are popular in the U.S., while biodynamic practices are more common in Europe.
 And, unlike organic wines, biodynamic wines are certified according to the same standards worldwide.